benSepanski/bricklib/gene/README.md

 To replicate the results, please follow [the Shifter setup instructions](#setup-using-shifter-on-perlmutter) below.
 Then, follow the instructions in the [running the benchmarks section](#running-the-benchmarks) below.

-To use the same modules and environment setup outside of the container, run the [`perlmutter_setup.sh`](https://github.com/benSepanski/bricklib/blob/sc-22-artifact/gene/docker/perlmutter_setup.sh) script.
+To use the same modules and environment setup outside the container, run the [`perlmutter_setup.sh`](https://github.com/benSepanski/bricklib/blob/sc-22-artifact/gene/docker/perlmutter_setup.sh) script.
 ```bash
 source perlmutter_setup.sh
 ```